Sanjeev NC

 IT teams struggle to identify trends and patterns in service requests, as they lack access to comprehensive data and reporting tools.

-The IT team leverages data to see commonly occurring service requests and implements an automation system to take care
+The IT team leverages data to see commonly occurring service requests and implements an automation system to take care of it.

 Conduct a thorough evaluation of your existing IT service management processes, tools, and team structure.